waridh/waridh.github.io/docs/_pages/about.markdown

 ## Overview

-Hello there, welcome to my personal website!
-A little introduction about me, my name is Waridh Wongwandanee, but you can call me Bach.
-I am currently a Product Validation intern at Microchip and I am working towards a Bachelors of Nanoscale System Design Computer Engineering at the University of Alberta.
-In the first three years of my degree, I've been mostly focused on software projects and skills, but we are now shifting towards lower level system designs.
+Hi, thanks for visiting my personal website!
+I'm Waridh Wongwandanee, but you can call me Bach.
+I'm a Product Validation intern at Microchip and a Nanoscale System Design Computer Engineering student at the University of Alberta.
+I have a lot of background of computer science concepts, but I'm working towards lower level system designs now.

 ## Knowledge Base